Skip to content

 Relativsätze (Nominativ & Akkusativ)

 Want to sound more sophisticated in German?
 Learn relative clauses!
 Instead of saying 'I see a man.
-The man is tall,' you can say 'I see a man WHO IS tall' — 'Ich sehe einen Mann, DER groß ist.'
+The man is tall,' you can say 'I see a man who is tall' — 'Ich sehe einen Mann, der groß ist.'
 Relative clauses connect ideas and make your German flow naturally.

 German relative pronouns look almost like definite articles (der, die, das) but with some differences in genitive and dative.
-The relative pronoun matches the GENDER of the noun it refers to, but its CASE depends on its role in the relative clause.
+The relative pronoun matches the gender of the noun it refers to, but its case depends on its role in the relative clause.

-English uses 'who,' 'which,' 'that' for all cases: 'The man WHO is tall' / 'The man WHOM I see.'
-German relative pronouns change based on (1) the GENDER of the noun they refer to, and (2) their FUNCTION (subject or object) in the relative clause.
+English uses 'who,' 'which,' 'that' for all cases: 'The man who is tall' / 'The man whom I see.'
+German relative pronouns change based on (1) the gender of the noun they refer to, and (2) their function (subject or object) in the relative clause.

-Why you need this Describing people and things: 'The book THAT I bought is great.'
-'The woman WHO helped me was friendly.'
-'The car WHICH he drives is expensive.'
+Why you need this Describing people and things: 'The book that I bought is great.'
+'The woman who helped me was friendly.'
+'The car Which he drives is expensive.'

-DER refers to 'der Mann' (masculine) and is the SUBJECT of the relative clause (who is standing) → nominative.
+DER refers to 'der Mann' (masculine) and is the subject of the relative clause (who is standing) → nominative.

 💡